Classical Electrodynamics of Extended Bodies: Introduction

 The infinite ``self-energy'' of a point charge is due to self-interaction: its constituent parts repel against the other parts; as one tries to pack charge into a ball, the smaller the ball, the harder this is, and more work must be done to make it more compact.
 The result is the energy required to form such a ball is inversely proportional to the size of the ball; and point charges have infinite self-energy.
-This is in contradiction to the physical fact that a very compact electron exists.
+This is in apparent contradiction to the physical fact that a very compact electron exists.

-Another consequence of self-interaction is radiation: a charge's interaction with its own field (in addition to adding to its energy) can cause the charge to recoil, as momentum is carried away by the fields in the form of radiation.
-Again, the classical reaction of the charge to radiation is intractable.
+Another consequence of self-interaction is radiation: as a charge is accelerated, its interaction with its own field (in addition to adding to its rest energy) can cause the charge to recoil, as momentum is carried away by the fields in the form of radiation.
+Again, the classical reaction of a charge to radiation is intractable.
 J.D.~Jackson summarizes this difficulty in his text as (See Sec.~16.1 of \cite{jackson}): \begin{quote} ...a completely satisfactory classical treatment of the reactive effects of radiation does not exist.
 The difficulties presented by this problem touch one of the most fundamental aspects of physics, the nature of an elementary particle.
 Although partial solutions, workable within limited areas, can be given, the basic problem remains unsolved. \end{quote}